jianhao2016/GitHub_Publish_Test/README.md

 Sample files can be download from ENCODE database, for example the [WGBS experiment of forebrain embryo](https://www.encodeproject.org/files/ENCFF369TZO/ "File summary for ENCFF369TZO (bed)").
 Here we provide a simple test file in folder **data** of the same format but much smaller for validation.

 ## How to Use
-First you need to compile the project and get the executable file 'output'.
+First you need to compile the project and get the executable file `output`.
 After that in, Mac/Linux, open the terminal and type
-'./output full test .'
+`./output full test .`
 to run the **full** compression/decompression task of the test file.